Troubleshooting Canceled Jobs in SAP BASIS

 - Action: Reschedule

-and monitor for successful completion.
+Z_INT_PROCESSinSM36orSM37and monitor for successful completion.

 - Action: Reschedule